rob-blackbourn/jetblack-serialization/README.md

 # jetblack-serialization

-Serialization for JSON, YAML and XML in Python using type annotations (read the [docs](https://rob-blackbourn.github.io/jetblack-serialization/)).
+Serialization of built in types for JSON, YAML and XML in Python using type annotations (read the [docs](https://rob-blackbourn.github.io/jetblack-serialization/)).

 ## Installation